JulianeGampe/greedy-gremlin/README.md

 - [The GitHub Issues tracker](https://github.com/JulianeGampe/greedy-gremlin/issues) was used to keep track of bugs and add solutions.
   ![Issues Tracker](documentation/screenshots/issuestracker.png)
 - Git was used for version control.
+- Microsoft Word and Paint were used to create the wireframe and flowchart.

 ## Testing